aamnah/geany/README.md

 - The file for Markdown goes in `$HOME/.config/geany/filedefs/`.
 It is called `filetypes.markdown`
 - The file for Monokai goes in `$HOME/.config/geany/colorschemes/`.
 It is called `monokai.conf`
 - Documentation about editing the files is available [here](https://www.geany.org/manual/current/index.html)

+#### To Do

+- [ ] Write a bash script that takes care of installation and backing up existing files if any.
+Will probably do it the next time i have to setup Geany or if someone asks for one